dvdcastro/keystonejs-ng-skeleton/README.md

 Remember to create a ".env" file for the cloudinary and mailchimp stuff.
 You can create a [KeystoneJS yo generated project](https://github.com/keystonejs/generator-keystone) and copy it from there.

-Also, if you have a different port or specific host settings, please update de host url in the file *public/js/index.js*.
+Also, if you have a different port or specific host settings, please update the host url in the file *public/js/index.js*.

 Then just...